 Consider adding a mouse guard to your hive entrance.
 Mice that make homes in our hives over the winter can do serious damage to your precious drawn frames.

 Ensure your bees have proper ventilation within the hive.
-Vivaldi-style inner greatly reduce moisture buildup by allowing moist air to escape through the vent holes.
-The added height also allows for the placement of a top feeder, or space to emergency feed your bees in winter.
+Vivaldi-style inner covers greatly reduce moisture buildup by allowing moist air to escape through the vent holes.
+The added height also allows for the placement of a top feeder, or space to feed your bees emergency feed in winter.

-If you have any questions regarding preparing your hive for winter, please call us at 541-929-3524 or email us at email@example.com
+If you have any questions regarding winter hive preparation, please call us at 541-929-3524 or email us at email@example.com